matoous/go-nanoid/README.md

 ## Notice

-If you have any issues, just feel free and open it in this repository, thx!
+If you have any issues, just feel free and open it in this repository, thanks!

 ## Credits